KevinBjarnemark/bottle-post-recipes/README.md

 > When scrolling in the recipe viewer pop-up, it may also scroll the main view behind the recipe viewer.

-#### Searching and filtering recipes 🔍
+#### Searching and Filtering Recipes 🔍

 As mentioned, users are able to search for recipes in a highly sophisticated way.
 If you want vegetarian or meat recipes but no fish, it's as easy as clicking on a couple of buttons.
 If title searching isn't enough, you can find recipes based on their ingredients, description, title, and tags, all customizable to help you narrow down your search results.

-#### User-based search 👤
+#### User-based Search 👤

 User-based search isn't fully implemented, but you can click on users and display their recipes.
 If you want to view all the recipes that you've published yourself, you can do so by clicking `My Recipes` in the `Account Button` dropdown.

-#### Create recipe 🧾
+#### Create Recipe 🧾

 If you ever want to become a chef at Bottle Post Recipes, it's as easy as posting on social media!
 Click on the big ➕ button at the bottom left, fill out the form, and your recipe will be bottled up and dropped into the ocean immediately!
-Users are allowed to post **1 recipe per day**, this prevents alorithm-abuse and spam.
+Users are allowed to post **1 recipe per day**, this prevents algorithm-abuse and spam.

-#### Edit or delete recipe 🖊️
+#### Edit or Delete Recipe 🖊️

 A fully fledged recipe editor is integrated and easily accessible in the main view.
 You can open this by clicking the edit button located at the right side of each recipe.
 After clicking on the edit button, a pop-up window will appear, displaying your recipe in a more comprehensive view with editable fields.
 All fields are pre-populated and remain as they were when you last edited your recipe.